The Pre-Trial Hearing And Pre-Trial Statement

-Pretrial hearings are held after discovery has closed.
-(See our material on Discovery for a complete discussion of this term, and its place in the divorce process.)
-The Pretrial is the time when the parties (and the GAL if there is one) are expected to discuss settlement, and to notify the judge of all issues that cannot be settled by agreement.
+The Pre-trial Hearing is held after discovery has closed (See our Mandatory Initial Disclosure page) and the First Appearance and Temporary Hearing.
+The Pretrial is the time when the parties (and the Guardian Ad Litem GAL if there is one) are expected to discuss settlement, and to notify the judge of all issues that cannot be settled by agreement.
 This allows the judge to properly schedule the rest of the case.

-At the Pretrial, the parties must submit Pretrial Statements, proposed orders and financial documents.
+At the Pretrial Hearing, the parties must submit Pretrial Statements, proposed orders and financial documents.
 See Final Orders and Financial Affidavits and Child Support for specific information about those documents.

 A brief description of the issues that are disputed